graphql/graphql-spec/spec/Section 5 -- Validation.md

 ```

 For interfaces, direct field selection can only be done on fields.
 Fields
-of concrete implementors is not relevant to the validity of the given
+of concrete implementors are not relevant to the validity of the given
 interface-typed selection set.

 For example, the following is valid: